celawson87/reverseEcology/README.md

 Python - Codes for performing reverse ecology analysis.

-* reverseEcology.py - master function for performing reverse ecology analysis
+* reverseEcology.py - master workflow for performing reverse ecology analysis
+* mergingGraphs.py - master workflow for merging genome network graphs and performing reverse ecology analysis.

+* metadataFunctions.py - functions for importing models and taxonomies
 * sbmlFunctions.py - functions for working with SBML reconstructions from KBase
 * graphFunctions.py - functions for working with graph representations of reconstructions
+* seedFunctions.py - functions for computing reverse ecology metrics from seed sets
+* pairwiseANIFunctions.py - functions for performing ANI and coverage calculations
 * extraFunctions.py - extra functions which are currently unused in the final analysis